vmware-tanzu/tanzu-dev-portal/content/guides/test-doubles/index.md

 ### What is it?

-A **mock** is a combination of stub and spy—i.e. a test double that allows you control the data it returns while also recording the calls made to it so that you can check that it was called with the correct parameters.
+A **mock** is a combination of stub and spy, i.e., a test double that allows you to control the data it returns while also recording the calls made to it so that you can check that it was called with the correct parameters.

 ### When do I use it?